 Facebook community groups have worked well for many.
 They are a way for local people to give things away during lockdown as they may otherwise not have been able to pass things on until shops reopen.

-Louise Simpson of Louise Simpson Coaching agrees.
+Louise Simpson of Louise Simpson Coaching says.
 “Facebook community groups are a great way to find your local charities and you can start by putting up a post asking for details.
 Most charities have a Facebook page and often post details of the items they are most in need of, but they usually welcome a call to check too”.

 Louise goes on to explain that, throughout the pandemic, her local women’s refuge and homeless charities have needed donations more than ever as they have been faced with an increasing number of people needing their support.
 “You can help by donating lots of items, from food to clothing”, she says.
 “They also need items such as furniture and kitchen items to help people get set up in new homes.
 You can help someone start over with the things taking up space in your home which you no longer have a use for.
 Due to infection controls they have even been asking for carrier bags to hand out items – no better excuse to clear out that growing stash in your cupboard and why not fill them with items to donate?”